kdbanman/macros/doc/gameroom/lowlevel.md

 1. Tracking current command turn state
 2. Logging previous commond turn states

-Under the hood, though, each gameroom is a sequence of command turns.
+Under the hood each gameroom is a sequence of command turns.
-A gameroom is considered joined by a client if client is connected to the /play/&lt;gameroom id&gt; realtime channel, then handshakes with the appropriate
+A gameroom is considered joined by a client if that client is connected to the /play/&lt;gameroom id&gt; realtime channel, then handshakes with the appropriate

-    - session id
     - gamestate hash
     - command turn number
+    - session id (reconnect only - not initial connect)

 A gameroom is initialized by a zeroth command turn that has no compliance requirement for session IDs (anyone can join a game that hasn't started).

-Once the server has shipped off its command packet for a particular command turn of a gameroom, that turn is closed and a new one is opened.
+Once the server has shipped off its command packet for a particular command turn of a gameroom, that turn is closed (previous state) and a new one is opened (current state).
 Errors or disconnections do not close a command turn, so they do not close a gameroom either.
+Errors become part of a game room's state.
-If a game does not use the optional `gameroom.close()`, a gameroom is never "closed", because there will always be an waiting open command turn.
+In fact, if a game does not use the optional `gameroom.close()`, a gameroom is never "closed", because there will always be an waiting open command turn.

 Unless a client is misbehaving (iterating before receipt), only commands for a single command turn will arrive for the room.
 Hence, it is either a gameroom error or an attack to receive commands ahead of the currently open command turn.